 The Chronic Form Of Pancreatitis

-3-organ Chronic Inflammation Or Triaditis
+The 3-organ Chronic Inflammation Or Triaditis

-Organ # 1 Inflammation Of The Pancreas
+Organ # 1 : Inflammation Of Your Cat’s Pancreas

-The changes that occur in your cat’s pancreas are the subject of this article.
+The chronic changes that occur in your cat’s pancreas are the subject of this article.
 Long standing pancreatitis affecting the digestive enzyme portions of your cat’s pancreas is also called exocrine pancreatic insufficiency ( EPI ) .
 In some cases the insulin-producing portions of your cat’s pancreas remain unaffected in others they eventually are damaged as well and the cat has the potential to become diabetic.

-Organ #3, The Intestines – Inflammatory Bowel Disease (IBD)
+Organ #3 : The Intestines – Inflammatory Bowel Disease (IBD)

 What Are The Signs Of Pancreatitis In Cats?